 Warehouse Clearance Outlet (WCO) is a discount furniture retailer, specialising in outdoor Rattan garden furniture.
 With a range of furniture that can be bought at up to 70% off high-street prices, they help the everyday homeowner furnish their garden without breaking the bank.

-In the first months of working with SA Agency, WCO saw a lot of success in the Facebook advertising strategy we put in place.
+In the first months of working with Public Nectar, WCO saw a lot of success in the Facebook advertising strategy we put in place.
 This focused heavily on driving footfall to the shop, and running regular weekend events where customers could buy items at further discounted rates.
 Within months of rolling out this strategy, however, the business world was struck by COVID-19.
 The social distancing measures put in place soon afterwards meant this strategy was no longer viable.

 To agitate the problem further, the brand didn’t yet have a website where they could drive traffic and encourage purchases away from in-store traffic.